Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Go through a travel agency.
 Some travel agencies will offer a cruise-now-pay-later program that allows you to finance your vacation before you take it and pay for it once you get home.

-Taking out a personal loan comes with risks.
+Using any form of financing comes with risks.
 Be aware of the following:

 - Unaffordable monthly payments.
 If you think you won’t be able to pay back your loan, don’t take one out in the first place.
 Missed payments can have a negative affect on your credit score, and that can make it much harder to borrow in the future.
 Plus, the loan cost will be excruciatingly high once you factor in late repayment fees.